MicrosoftDocs/learn/learn-pr/azure/create-custom-roles-for-azure-resources-with-rbac/includes/4-manage-custom-roles.md

 ## Create custom roles

-In unit 3, you created an custom role by using Azure CLI.
+In unit 3, you created a custom role by using Azure CLI.
 You can also create a custom role by using the Azure portal or Azure PowerShell.

 In the Azure portal, you'd go to the management group, subscription, resource group, or resource you want the custom role scope to apply to.
 Then go to **Access control (IAM)** and select **Add** > **Add custom role (preview)**.